 The Vygotsky theory understands human growth as a socially mediated process where kids pick up their beliefs, cultural values, and problem-solving strategies through cooperative exchanges with “skilled tutors” such as parents or teachers.
 As kids observe and follow verbal instructions the tutor provides — also known as collaborative dialogue — the child processes the learning and emulates their tutor.

 How Collaborative Dialogue Eases Pressure

 Vygotsky viewed learning as social in nature and coined the phrase collaborative dialogue to describe the intentional conversations adults have with children.
-These conversations allow kids to verbalize their thoughts and feelings, and share about how those thoughts and feelings inform their actions.
-According to Dr. Elisabeth Netherton, a psychiatrist with MindPath Care Centers, collaborative dialogue can be freeing for both parents and kids because it allows them to focus on practice instead of outcomes.
+These conversations allow kids to verbalize their thoughts and feelings, and share how those thoughts and feelings inform their actions.
+According to Elisabeth Netherton, M.D., a psychiatrist with MindPath Health, collaborative dialogue can be freeing for both parents and kids because it allows them to focus on practice instead of outcomes.

 Netherton gives a relatable example of how a parent reflecting on and talking through their own poor behavior while driving can provide a learning opportunity for their kids.

 “After the fact, you can say something like, ‘I value kindness towards other people, and I think that is a significant value for our family.
 I didn’t get that quite right today when you heard me say some mean things while we were stuck in traffic,’” she suggests. “‘I was feeling really frustrated, but that is not how I want to express my feelings.
 I am going to practice being kind, and give it another try when we get back in the car later this afternoon.’”